 With today’s more advanced designs the stakes are much higher.
 Adequate power isn’t a given, it must be planned for.
 By taking a look at some of the issues that designers have to contend with when laying out a printed circuit board, you can learn how those issues affect the design of the power distribution network () on the board.
 Then you can start optimizing your designs with all the available tools.

 Layout Concerns for PCB Designers Today

-PCB designers have to contend with many design requirements today that many years ago we had only just scratched the surface of.
-Most digital designs today are in the realm of what we would have considered “high-speed” back then.
-Now designers routinely deal with placement and routing constraints that at one time was cutting-edge design technology.
+As a PCB designer, you have to contend with many design requirements today that many years ago we had only just scratched the surface of.
+Most digital designs today are in the realm of what we would have considered high speed back then.
+Now designers routinely deal with the placement and routing constraints that at one time was cutting-edge design technology.

 Components have to be placed as always to fit inside enclosures, avoid obstacles, and match up with connectors, plugs, and other exterior interfaces.
-In addition, though there is a greater need for the precise placement of components to maximize their performance with other .
+In addition, though there is a greater need for the precise placement of components to maximize their performance with other devices.
 On top of that, component placement also needs to be mindful of EMI and thermal issues as well.
-With the available board space continually reduced, the shrink as well.
+With the available PCB layout design space continually reduced, the shrink as well.

 Routing also has more constraints on it now than before.
 Smaller trace widths and spacing, shorter lengths, diff pairs, and other signal integrity issues all increase the complexity of the routing.
 In addition to all of that, power and ground planes have to be designed in order to supply an uninterrupted return path for transmission lines.

 The increasing difficulty in creating robust PDNs is in large part because of the requirements of the design.
 Vias fanouts and mechanical obstacles tend to take up needed space which means that there is less space to devote to the power routing.
 Then, with the increased circuit densities of today’s smaller designs, the power planes and traces often get trimmed down in order to accommodate the additional trace routing.